 Some project managers take on the task of creating and maintaining product documentation.
 Other times, PMs only agree to maintain documents and want to see the initial requirements before taking the job.
 In that case, look for a business analyst (BA).
 They’ll take you through several sessions of rigorous interviews to determine your exact expectations for the final product and compose product requirements, user stories, and acceptance criteria based on those expectations.
 You don’t, however, need an in-house BA, and you might be be better off with a dedicated one: their services are invaluable at the very beginning, but a skilled PM can easily cover the rest.

 A project development timeline visualizes how long it will take to develop each component of the product.
 To create a timeline, a project manager takes the product requirements (which describe the product’s features) and divides them into sizeable chunks.
 The exact division will depend on the PM’s management approach.
 But no matter how you slice it, a project will always be easier to tackle if you divide it into small parts.

-We asked Anastasiia Sirenko, a Project Manager at Lemberg, to create an example project development timeline.
+We asked Anastasiia Sirenko, a Project Manager at Lemberg Solutions, to create an example project development timeline.
 Her timeline outlines the first phase of developing a mobile application that consists of a backend API and two native mobile apps, one for iOS and one for Android.